Oomoto: History

 Alarmed by the popularity of Oomoto, the Imperial Japanese government, which promoted kokutai, State Shinto, and reverence for the emperor, condemned the sect for worshipping Ookunitokotachi above Amaterasu, the sun goddess from whom the Emperor of Japan claimed descent.
 This led to two major incidents when Oomoto was persecuted under the lèse-majesté law, the Newspaper Censorship Law, and the Public Security Preservation Law of 1925.
 In 1921, the first Oomoto Incident (大本事件, Ōmoto jiken) resulted in the Oomoto headquarters being destroyed, and Onisaburo and a few of his followers were imprisoned.

 From 1925 until 1933, Oomoto maintained a mission in Paris.
 From there, missionaries travelled throughout Europe, spreading the word that Onisaburo Deguchi was a Messiah or Maitreya who would unify the world.

+Connections with nationalism

+Then in 1920 Oomoto bought a daily newspaper company and publicized a prophecy and warning of war, calamity, and social reform.
+As a result, Onisaburo and two executives of Oomoto were arrested and charged with lèse-majesté and violation of the Newspaper Law, and were jailed in February 1921.
+After being detained for 126 days, Onisaburo was released from prison in June 1921 and returned to Oomoto's headquarter in Ayabe.
+These events are called the First Oomoto Incident.